magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 #### Explanation

-There can only be a unique pair of `Request path` + `Store ID` for a URL rewrite in Magento 2, while you're having two identical pairs with different Target Paths.
+The `Target path` in a URL rewrite must be specified by a unique pair of `Request path` + `Store ID`.
+This error reports two identical `Request path` + `Store ID` pairs, used for two different `Target paths`, which creates a conflict.

 #### Possible solution